 German is the native language of over 120 million people and a foreign language spoken by 80 million people worldwide.
 It is an international language of business, education, science, and technology.
 Our students attain strong language competence in listening and reading comprehension, speaking, and writing skills as well as the cultural knowledge necessary for interacting with Germans in professional or informal contexts.

-Why is the University of Mississippi a good place to study German?
+Why is UM a good place to study German?

 Our German faculty have research interests ranging from medieval literature to 21st-century culture and film.

 German majors have a wide variety of outside-the-classroom opportunities for language learning.

 - Global Perspectives Living Learning Community at UM gives students the opportunity to live with students, both international and domestic, who are interested in similar international issues, experiences, and connections.

 - The weekly Conversation Group and the monthly Film Evening provide students with opportunities to speak German in an informal setting outside the classroom and to be up-to-date on German-language pop culture.

 - The German Intensive Summer Program provides an on-campus intensive introduction to German in the summer before the freshman year.
 Students participate in a 8-week study abroad program in the summer after the freshman year, with scholarships available.